tytydraco/yessleep/out/My_husband_never_cared_for_spaghetti_but_lately_he_cant_stop_eating_it.md

 It continued like this for a while and became more frequent too.
 Jackson would spend hours on the computer after work, and all day on it during weekends.
 He never went out on walks or offered to take me to some obscure bagpipe concert he found online or anything.
 He ate Spaghetti Teddy's at least one meal every day and, oddly... stopped going to the bathroom as often as he should.

 He started wearing the strainer on his head a month or so after our first visit there.
 I thought he was just joking at first but then... he didn't stop wearing it.
 He just walked out the door with it one day for work, and I had to do a double-take.
 I ran out the door after him and told him that he'd forgotten to take the strainer off.
-He smiled at me over the top of the car and said "I'm not afraid of what other people think Mikey." he said and got in his car, and left while I stood bug-eyed on our front porch.
+He smiled at me over the top of the car and said "I'm not afraid of what other people think Mikey," and got in his car, and left while I stood bug-eyed on our front porch.

 It kept getting worse over the next few months.
 Eventually, Jackson wouldn't eat anything but Spaghetti Teddy's.
 And around town I started seeing them, people with strainers on their heads.
-Spaghetti Teddy's got more and more popular around town, to the point where the line would be out the door and onto the street.
+Spaghetti Teddy's got more and more popular, to the point where the line would be out the door and onto the street.
 Because of this, it meant that Jackson would spend hours waiting in line, multiple times a day, for mediocre, lukewarm spaghetti.

 I know what you're thinking but I honestly couldn't do anything to stop him.
 I tried convincing him to eat something, anything but Teddy's... but he just pushed it away.